Documentation

 Capture Workspace owns capture-session and offline-review UX:

-• selecting and connecting monitor-capable hardware
+• selecting and connecting capture-capable hardware

 • starting and stopping live capture